 MasterCard and Visa are the most widely accepted brands of credit cards in Malaysia.
 You can head over to a bank to get an over-the-counter cash advance with your card or simply stop by at the nearest ATM to make a withdrawal.
 You can also make withdrawals from overseas savings accounts as many of Malaysia’s banks are linked to international banking networks such as the widely-recognized Cirrus, Maestro and Plus.

 For travellers who prefer a first-class car journey, this is the only way to go.
 The airport limousines operate on a coupon system; coupons can be bought at a booth by the main entrance of level three in the Main Terminal.
-Hand the coupon to the driver when you get into the taxi; a trip downtown will cost you between RM68 – RM180.
+Hand the coupon to the driver when you get into the taxi; a trip downtown will cost you from RM68 depend on the destination.

 Dining at Kuala Lumpur Airport